nazgull30/GodotYodo1Mas/Readme.md

 2. Here is a directory with Xcode project.
 For now GodotYodo1Mas.a file is a library of godot engine but without Yodo1 MAS SDK.
 You already compiled a required library before.
+Also,in the Yodo1Godot_release_files_1.*.* archive we provide GodotYodo1Mas.a for x86, armv7 ad x86+armv7.
 <img src="/images/godot_ios_libraries.png" width="500">

 Rename file _libgodot.iphone.opt.arm64.a_ to _GodotYodo1Mas.a_ and copy-paste it to Godot Xcode project.